havocp/xsbt-wiki/Basic-Configuration.md

 In the basic expression `name := "asdf"`, the `:=` method is implicitly available for a `SettingKey` and accepts an argument that conforms to the type parameter of name, which is String.

-The high-level API for constructing settings is defined in [Structure](https://github.com/harrah/xsbt/blob/0.9/main/Structure.scala).
-Scopes are defined in [Scope](https://github.com/harrah/xsbt/blob/0.9/main/Scope.scala).
-The underlying engine is in [Settings](https://github.com/harrah/xsbt/blob/0.9/util/collection/Settings.scala) and the heterogeneous map is in [Attributes](https://github.com/harrah/xsbt/blob/0.9/util/collection/Attributes.scala).
+The high-level API for constructing settings is defined in [Structure].
+Scopes are defined in [Scope].
+The underlying engine is in [Settings] and the heterogeneous map is in [Attributes].

-Built-in keys are in [Keys](https://github.com/harrah/xsbt/blob/0.9/main/Keys.scala) and default settings are defined in [Defaults](https://github.com/harrah/xsbt/blob/0.9/main/Defaults.scala).
+Built-in keys are in
+[Keys] and default settings are defined in [Defaults].